ibm-cloud-docs/satellite/locations.md

 <br />

-## Adding capacity to your location control plane
+## Attaching capacity to your location control plane
 {: #control-plane-scale}

-As you add more resources to your {{site.data.keyword.satelliteshort}} location, such as {{site.data.keyword.openshiftlong_notm}} clusters, your location control plane needs more compute capacity to maintain the location.
+As you attach more resources to your {{site.data.keyword.satelliteshort}} location, such as {{site.data.keyword.openshiftlong_notm}} clusters, your location control plane needs more compute capacity to maintain the location.
 You can assign hosts to the control plane to increase the compute capacity.
 {: shortdesc}

-**How do I know when to add capacity to the location control plane?**<br>
+**How do I know when to attach capacity to the location control plane?**<br>
 When you list locations, such as with the `ibmcloud sat location ls` command or in the [{{site.data.keyword.satelliteshort}} console](https://cloud.ibm.com/satellite/){: external}, the location enters an `Action required` health state.
 You see warning messages similar to the following.

 ```